 Although, it also comes with potential drawbacks such as scheduling conflicts.
 It helps maintain a structured schedule while fostering a sense of community among learners.

 In this blog, we’ll explore the synchronous model in-depth.
-Along with it’s types, benefits, and limitations.
+Along with it’s types, components, benefits, limitations & a 7-step guide to implementing it successfully.

 Types of Synchronous Learning